 'I feel sure that [Sperry], like McGilchrist a literary scholar turned biologist/psychologist, would have applauded McGilchrist’s book, capturing as it does so much outside the range of a narrowly conceived cognitive science, and doing so without loss of rigour.’

 --- Professor James Wright, Honorary Professor of Psychiatry, University of Auckland, winner of the Royal Societies of Australia's Eureka Prize for Interdisciplinary Research, and one of the original researchers with Nobel Prize-winner Roger Sperry at Caltech (read more below)

 'A remarkable book… Its thesis is profoundly interesting.'

---- Professor Adam Zeman, author of Consciousness: a User's Guide and A Portrait of the Brain, writing in Standpoint Magazine (read more below)
+--- Professor Adam Zeman, Professor of Cognitive and Behavioural Neurology at the Peninsula Medical School and School of Psychology, author of Consciousness: a User's Guide and A Portrait of the Brain, writing in Standpoint Magazine (read more below)

 'A wonderful book – broad in scope and full of incisive detail.
 It should be required reading for any serious student of human psychology.'

---- Professor Norman Cook, author of The Brain Code: Mechanisms of Information Transfer and the Corpus Callosum (read more below)
+--- Professor Norman Cook, Professor of Informatics at Kansai University, Osaka, author of The Brain Code: Mechanisms of Information Transfer and the Corpus Callosum (read more below)

 ‘As the last of us sleepwalks into the abyss whistling a happy tune, this book may well provide one of the most lucid explanations to future inhabitants of our planet.’